UppASD/UppASD-manual/content/output.rst

 **coord.simid.out** is written if ``do_prnstruct`` is switched on.
 Prints out the coordinates of each moment in the system.

 **dmdata.simid.out** is written if the DM interaction is defined.
 Prints out the DM coupling for each atom.
-.. % and their strengths for each atom.

 **dmstruct.simid.out** is written if the DM interaction is defined and ``do_prnstruct`` is switched on.
 Prints out the coupling list for the DM vector of the system.
 Similar to the data presented in **struct.simid.out**.